Warhammer 40,000: Fifth edition (2008)

-The fifth edition of Warhammer 40,000 was released on July 12, 2008.
-While there are some differences between the fourth and fifth editions, the general rule set shares numerous similarities.
+The fifth edition of Warhammer 40,000 was released on 12 July 2008.
+While there are some differences between the fourth and fifth editions, the general rule set shares many similarities.
 Codex books designed prior to the fifth edition are still compatible with only some changes to how those armies function.
-The replacement for the previous edition's Battle for Macragge starter set was called Assault on Black Reach, which featured a pocket-sized rulebook (containing the full ruleset but omitting the background and hobby sections of the full-sized rulebook), and starter armies for the Space Marines (1 Space Marine Captain, one 10-man Tactical Squad, one 5-man Terminator Squad, one Space Marine Dreadnought) and Ork (one Ork Warboss, 20 Ork Boyz, 5 Ork Nobz, 3 Ork Deffkoptas).
+The starter set was called Assault on Black Reach, which featured a pocket-sized rulebook (containing the full ruleset but omitting the background and hobby sections of the full-sized rulebook), and starter armies for the Space Marines and Orks.
+The box artwork and studio army depicted the Ultramarines Space Marine Chapter.

 New additions to the rules included the ability for infantry models to "Go to Ground" when under fire, providing additional protection at the cost of mobility and shooting as they dive for cover.
 Actual line of sight is needed to fire at enemy models.
 Also introduced was the ability to run, whereby units may forgo shooting to cover more ground.
 In addition, cover was changed so that it is now easier for a unit to get a cover save.
 Damage to vehicles was simplified and significantly reduced, and tanks could ram other vehicles.
 Some of these rules were modelled after rules that existed in the Second Edition but were removed in the Third.
 Likewise, 5th edition codexes saw a return of many units that had been cut out in the previous edition for having unwieldy rules.
-These units have largely been brought back with most of their old rules streamlined for the new edition.
+These units were largely brought back with most of their old rules streamlined for the new edition.
 Fifth edition releases focused largely on Space Marine forces, including the abolishment of the Daemonhunters in favour of an army composed of Grey Knights, a special chapter of Space Marines, which, in previous editions, had provided the elite choices of the Daemonhunters' army list.
 Another major change was the shift from metal figures to resin kits.